Canoe North Adventures

 More Information

 The South Nahanni River is a Canadian Icon.
 Flowing through its namesake Nahanni National Park, a UNESCO World Heritage Site, the river plunges almost 100 meters over majestic Virginia Falls before carving its way through 4 incredible canyons filled to the brim with adventure.
 Towering canyon walls soar as you canoe through this incredible untouched landscape.
-This trip, beginning at Virginia Falls, is perfect for those who want to revel and explore all of the hidden secrets of the Nahanni River’s canyons at a slower pace than our 14 day expedition, which is also 100km longer starting at Rabbitkettle Lake.
+This trip, beginning at Virginia Falls, is perfect for those who want to revel and explore all of the hidden secrets of the Nahanni River’s canyons but dont have enough time for our 14 day Nahanni expedition, which is also 100km longer starting at Rabbitkettle Lake.

 More Information